 Young poets and aspiring wordsmiths are invited to enter The City Library’s Teen Poetry Contest!
-This year’s theme is “Wonder in All Its Forms.”
+This year’s theme is “Oceans of Possibility.”
 Local teens entering grades 9–12 in the Fall are eligible to submit their original work.
-Winners will receive a cash prize and a chance to read their work at a live, virtual event happening on August 14.
+Winners will receive a cash prize and a chance to read their work at a live event happening on August 13th at 1PM.
 Winning poems will also be shared on BiblioBoard and the Library’s Teen Blog.

 The submission period goes from June 1–July 31.
 Winning poems will be selected by a panel of librarians, teachers, and other community members.

 Only poems submitted June 1–July 31, 2022 will be eligible.
 Winners will be notified no later than August 6, 2022.

 Submissions are open to all teens living in Salt Lake County who will be entering 9th, 10th, 11th, or 12th grade in Fall 2022.